realworldocaml/book/book/testing/README.md

 The declaration of the generator is pretty simple, but it's also tedious.
 Happily, Quickcheck ships with a PPX that can automate creation of the generator given just the type declaration.
+We can use that to simplify our code, as shown below.

 ```ocaml file=examples/bigger_quickcheck_test_with_ppx/test.ml
 open Core_kernel